 Angry eyebrows.
 WHY IS THIS HAPPENING?
 WHAT ARE YOU DOING TO ME?
 WHY DOES THIS DRESS HAVE SO MANY RIBBONS?

 Well.
 Time to suck it up and embrace my inner five-year-old.

 Especially since being a Lolita comes with cute stuffed animals.
 This is the Baby, the Stars Shine Bright (a Lolita clothing brand) mascot.
 Misako had one attached to her bag, so I got one for my (cherry-shaped!) bag.
 Her “skirt” doubles as a hair scrunchie.

-The pattern on my dress.
+The pattern on my Girls Dress.
 Also Baby, The Stars Shine Bright.
 ANIMALS AND STRAWBERRIES AND BOWS, WHAT.